hindu-comm/weblogs/manasataramgini/2010/08/2010-08-14_the-making-of-identities.md

 to invoke the presence of other language families like Dravidian and Austro-Asiatic one simply needs to point to Hungarian, Finnish and Basque.
-After all the Basque are still fighting for their own state and want to retain a distinct identity\!
+After all the Basque are still fighting for their own state and want to retain a distinct identity!
 If the mlechCha considers the Austro-Hungarian empire a natural development in his lands then what is so surprising of Indo-Aryan and Dravidian coexisting for ages in bhAratavarSha?